If you would like to register for a MUBG course as a non-major, please fill in our Music Business Course Request Form For Non-Majors.

 Q: How can I receive information via e-mail about the program?

-A. Please e-mail firstname.lastname@example.org with any additional questions you may have, and please be sure to reference that you are interested in the graduate program.
-You may also call 212-998-5427.
+A. Please e-mail us with any additional questions you may have, and please be sure to reference that you are interested in the graduate program.
+You may also call 212-998-5398.

 Q: Whom should I contact if I am interested in visiting the school?

 A. NYU does not offer campus tours for prospective graduate students.
-The Prospective Students webpage at http://www.nyu.edu/students/graduates/prospective-students.html includes a link to a self-guided campus tour.
-Please e-mail email@example.com if you are interested in sitting in on a music business graduate class while visiting NYU, or call 212-998-5427.
-We can arrange for this in the Fall semester.
+The Prospective Students webpage includes a link to a self-guided campus tour.
+Please e-mail us if you are interested in sitting in on a music business graduate class while visiting NYU, or call 212-998-5398.
+We can arrange for class visits only during the Fall semester.

 Q: How do I request an application?

-A. To apply for graduate study, follow the instructions at http://steinhardt.nyu.edu/graduate_admissions/guide/mubg/ma.
+A. To apply for graduate study, follow these instructions.
 You can apply online only.
-Steinhardt Graduate Admissions phone number is 212-998-5030.
+The phone number for Steinhardt Graduate Admissions is 212 998 5030.